ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.smartmeter/README.md

 [![NPM](https://nodei.co/npm/iobroker.smartmeter.png?downloads=true)](https://nodei.co/npm/iobroker.smartmeter/)

+**This adapter uses the service [Sentry.io](https://sentry.io) to automatically report exceptions and code errors to me as the developer.**

 This adapter for ioBroker allows the reading and parsing of smartmeter protocols that follow the OBIS number logic to make their data available.

 ***The Adapter needs nodejs 4.x to work!***